 Load Balance Branches

-The Load_Balance_BRANCH batch will load daily load file, i.e. the file(s) that supply the activity and balance figures for the Branches.
+The Load_Balance_BRANCH batch will load the daily load file, i.e. the file(s) that supply the activity and balance figures for the Branches.
 Refer to the document OptiCash Input/Output Formats for more information about this load format.

 Properties

 Load_Balance_BRANCH.loadfile=Name of the file to be loaded.
-File must be in the import directory (e.g. C:\JRun\servers\default\opticash\import).
+The file must be in the import directory (e.g. C:\JRun\servers\default\opticash\import).
 Supply only the Basic Filename - No path is necessary

 Load_Balance_BRANCH delim=Supported separators - comma, tab, semicolon, none.
 ‘Comma’ or ‘Tab’ or ‘Semicolon’ is used with standard format and does not require input format specified in the syntax.
 ‘None’ is used for 422-format input and has to be defined in conjunction with the input formats '0' or '1' available below.